Stock futures trade cautiously as earnings parade continues

 Investors will be watching more financial earnings as well as producer prices

-U.S. equity futures are pointing to modest gains ahead of the Wednesday trading session.
+U.S. equity futures are bouncing between gains and losses ahead of the Wednesday trading session.

 Continue Reading Below

-The major futures indexes are suggesting a gain of 0.2 percent.
+The major futures indexes are suggesting a flat open.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE